samodom/TestableUIKit/Docs/UIWindowSpies.md

 ## Spying on `makeKey`

 Use this spy to validate that a window has been made the key window.
+The spy controller is named `UIWindow.MakeKeySpyController`.

 A single evidence property indicates whether the method was called: